ZephyrCarter/troop223.github.io/index.md

   <hr>

-Please join us in helping the youth of America by signing your child up now!
+Please join us in helping the youth of America and sign up now!

   <hr>